 By the time we began the final leg, we knew we only had about three, maybe four, hours of light left, so we had to move quickly.
 Our hike became a trail run and we spilled out of the trail in near-darkness at 10:30 p.m.
 We were soaked in sweat, sore, thirsty … and exhilarated.

-Our little adventure pales in comparison to many of the epic excursions you’ll see splashed across Instagram and documented on Netflix, but for me—a middle-aged desk jockey—it was pretty extreme.
+Our little adventure that year pales in comparison to many of the epic excursions you’ll see splashed across Instagram and documented on Netflix, but for me—a middle-aged desk jockey—it was pretty extreme.
 And it definitely got me out of my comfort zone.

 Grow Through Discomfort